 Niner Wine Estates

-The massive fieldstone hospitality center of Niner Wine Estates and the heart-shaped grove of blue oaks amid Heart Hill Vineyard a bit to the north catch the eyes of most travelers along Highway 46 west of U.S. 101.
-The barnlike building houses a restaurant that serves lunch on some days.
-A spacious vaulted-ceiling tasting room also within is open daily for sampling wines crafted from grapes grown on estate vineyards in three separate AVAs (American Viticultural Areas).
-The winery first came to notice for Cabernet Sauvignon and the flagship Fog Catcher blend of that grape and other Bordeaux varietals plus Syrah.
-Purchases of other vineyards have added to the mix more Rhône grapes plus Sangiovese, Barbera, Chardonnay, and Pinot Noir.
+The massive fieldstone hospitality center of Niner Wine Estates and the heart-shaped grove of blue oaks amid Heart Hill Vineyard catch the eyes of most travelers along Highway 46 west of U.S. 101.
+The barnlike building houses a restaurant that serves lunch daily (highly recommended) and occasionally dinner.
+The winery first came to notice for Cabernet Sauvignon and the flagship Fog Catcher blend of that grape and other Bordeaux varietals.
+Two additional estate vineyards – one on the east side of U.S. 101 in Paso Robles, another in the Edna Valley to the south – supply more Rhône grapes plus Sangiovese, Chardonnay, Pinot Noir, and a few others.

 Tablas Creek Vineyard